UGA's Brian Harman comes up short at U.S. Open

 U.S. Open scoring record is 16-under par.@BKoepka is -16 with two holes left.https://t.co/ayX8oUYRmb— PGA TOUR (@PGATOUR) June 18, 2017

-"I thought Brooks played great.
-He went out and won it.
-I gave it my best," Harman told FOX during the broadcast.
-"I knew what I needed to do.
-I had some good looks, but wasn't hard enough.
-I stuck to my gameplan pretty good.
-I had a chance there at the end."
+Harman made par on every hole on the front nine except three where he birdied.
+After his consecutive bogeys, he birdied on the long par-5 14th hole, and again at 16.
+Any other day, it probably would have been enough to lift the Cup.
+He even called it his would-be heroics.

-Matsuyama hit the best round of the day at 6-under.
-He had eight birdies during his final round.
+"If you had told me I was going to shoot 12-under this year at a U.S. Open and not win, I would have taken the bet for sure," he said.

 Harman was born in Savannah, Georgia.
-He lives in Sea Island, Georgia.
+He lives in Sea Island, Georgia with his wife and daughter.

 He never made the cut at the U.S. Open since turning pro in 2009 until this year.
 Harman was a three-time 2nd team All-American at UGA.
 He was a stud as an amateur, winning the 2003 U.S. Junior Amateur, Players Amateur in 2005 and Porter Cup in 2007.